 In 1989, companies and organizations formed the global Financial Action Task Force (FATF).
 FATF’s goal is to devise and promote international standards to prevent the growing threat of money laundering.
 After the unfortunate attack of 9/11, the FATF expanded its regulation to include AML in its workflows.
 With 189 member countries, their main purpose is to ensure the stability of the global economy.

 Money laundering often accompanies activities like smuggling, illegal arms sales, embezzlement, trading, bribery, and other schemes.
 Money laundering is a common part of organized crime including human trafficking, arms and drug trafficking, and prostitution rings.

 Anti-money laundering is also related to counter-financing (CFT), which financial institutions use to tackle terrorism financing.
 AML regulations combine money laundering, with terrorism financing.

-Anti-Money Laundering & Counter-Terrorist Financing Laws and Regulations in EU
+Anti-Money Laundering & Counter-Terrorist Financing Laws and Regulations in the EU

 The European Union has forced a number of regulations and laws in the past two years including:

 According to industry experts, financial institutions and authorities do even more in their fight against money laundering and terrorist financing.
-The aim should be to close gaps and loopholes in the current legislation, clarifying regulatory details and toughening criminals penalties across the EU.
+The aim should be to close gaps and loopholes in the current legislation, clarify regulatory details, and toughen criminal penalties across the EU.

-The new directive brought better insights and clarification and transparency in regards to some areas:
+The new directive brought better insights and clarification and transparency in regard to some areas: